 The purpose of this study is to learn whether an automated insulin delivery system (the iLet Bionic Pancreas [BP]) can safely improve blood sugar control for individuals with type 1 diabetes.
 The system uses a CGM, an insulin pump, and a software program to automatically give insulin and control blood sugar.
 It is also sometimes called a "closed-loop" system or "artificial pancreas".
-The study will include about 35-40 people who will use this system at multiple centers in the US.
+The study will include about 440 people at multiple centers in the US.